youhq34/meshfree_quadrature_nonlocal/README.md

 * [An asymptotically compatible meshfree quadrature rule for nonlocal problems with applications to peridynamics](https://www.sciencedirect.com/science/article/pii/S004578251830402X)

 There are three test problems: static bond-based peridynamics, dynamic nonlocal diffusion, and Kalthoff-Winkler experiment simulation.
+All the problems are in two-dimensional space.

 # Requirements
 * gcc 7.5.0 or newer